Divorce doesn't have to be expensive and complicated.

 No. Your spouse will know nothing of the divorce documents until you notify them.
 The only time we would ever contact your spouse is if you specifically asked us to send emails to both of you.

 A separation agreement is a legally binding contract between spouses (married or common-law) or ex-spouses setting out the terms of their relationship after separation.
-A separation agreement often deals with how property (and debts) will be divided between the spouses, spousal support, child custody, child access and child support.
+A separation agreement often deals with how property (and debts) will be divided between the spouses, spousal support, parenting arrangements and child support.

 A separation agreement is a requirement if filing for divorce in Nova Scotia using our service.